BYLAWS

 The President shall oversee the composition and functions of the committees as directed by these Bylaws.
 Members of standing committees shall serve for at least one (1) year, from the Annual Spring Conference to the following Annual Spring Conference.
 The following are the Standing Committees of the Association:

-The Membership Committee shall be responsible for the major membership activities of the Association.
-The Association Secretary shall chair this committee.
+1. Membership Committee: The Membership Committee shall be responsible for the major membership activities of WAPED.
+The Secretary shall chair this committee.

-The Nominations Committee shall be responsible for conducting the nominations and election procedures.
+2. Nominations Committee: The Nominations Committee shall be responsible for conducting the nominations and election procedures.
 (See Article 3, Section 4.)
-The Immediate Past President shall chair this committee.
+The Immediate Past-President shall chair this committee.

-The Conference Committee shall be responsible for planning, coordinating, and implementing activities necessary to conduct the Annual Spring Conference.
-The President shall chair this committee and the Past President and President-Elect shall serve as members.
-Other conferences may be planned and carried out at the direction of the Board.
+3. Conference Committee: The Conference Committee shall be responsible for planning, coordinating, and implementing activities necessary to conduct the Annual Spring Conference.
+The Conference Coordinator chairs this committee.
+The Incoming Conference Coordinator, Immediate Past-President and President-Elect shall serve as members.
+Other conferences may be planned and carried out at the Board’s direction.

-The Technology and Media Committee shall be responsible to keep up with the advancements of assistive technology, and will manage the technology systems used in the operations of the Association.
-The chair shall be the Technology Advisor.
+6. Technology and Media Committee: The Technology and Media Committee shall be responsible for keeping up with the advancements of assistive technology and will manage the technology systems used in WAPED operations.

 Section 3 – Ad Hoc Committees